Bayesian Additive Regression Trees for functional ANOVA model: Experiments

 \section{Experiments}

 This section presents the results of numerical experiments of ANOVA-BART.
-In Section \ref{sec:synthetic}, we conduct an analysis of synthetic data, while we focuse on real data analysis in Section \ref{sec:real_data}.
+In Section \ref{sec:synthetic}, we conduct an analysis of synthetic data, while we focus on real data analysis in Section \ref{sec:real_data}.
+In Section \ref{sec:stable_experiment}, we investigate the stability of ANOVA-BART in estimating the components.

 We consider BART (\cite{BART}), SSANOVA (\cite{SSANOVA}), MARS (\cite{MARS}) and NAM (\cite{nam}) as the baseline methods.
-We use `BayesTree' R package (\cite{chipman2016package}), `gss' R package (\cite{gu2014smoothing}),`earth' R package (\cite{milborrow2017earth}) and the official code in \href{https://github.com/AmrMKayid/nam}{https://github.com/AmrMKayid/nam} for implementing BART, SSANOVA, MARS and NAM, respectively.
-For NAM, we extend the code to implement NAMs to include the second order interactions.
+We use the official code in `BayesTree' R package (\cite{chipman2016package}), `gss' R package (\cite{gu2014smoothing}), `earth' R package (\cite{milborrow2017earth}) and the official code in \href{https://github.com/AmrMKayid/nam}{https://github.com/AmrMKayid/nam} for implementing BART, SSANOVA, MARS and NAM, respectively.
+For NAM, we extend the code to implement NAM to include the second order interactions.
 The detailed descriptions of the selection of hyperparameters in ANOVA-BART and baseline methods are presented in Section \ref{app:experiment} of Supplementary Material.
-Note that while SSANOVA, MARS and NAM require specifying the maximum order of the components to be estimated, ANOVA-BART does not require the predefined maximum order.
+Note that while SSANOVA and NAM require specifying the maximum order of the components to be estimated, ANOVA-BART does not require the predefined maximum order.
+We set the maximum order of interaction at 2 for SSANOVA and NAM because a larger value than 2 would not be possible due to memory deficiency.